 Jails to Jobs is a member of the Global Homeboy Network.
 Founded by Father Greg Boyle, GHN brings together organizations and social enterprises from around the world and supports them as they connect, collaborate and learn from Homeboy Industries and each other.
-The participants from these organizations serve as change agents in their independent service to those at the margins of society, whether they be people leaving prison, ex-gang members or those who have been trafficked.
+The participants from these independent organizations serve as change agents in their service to those at the margins of society, whether they be people leaving prison, formerly gang-involved or those who have been trafficked.

 Jails to Jobs, Inc.